Highlights from the Ratings and Financial Report for Lowe's Companies Inc. (LOW)

-Lowe’s Companies Inc. (NYSE:LOW) went down by -3.16% from its latest closing price compared to the recent 1-year high of $263.31.
-The company’s stock price has collected -0.34% of loss in the last five trading sessions.
+Lowe’s Companies Inc. (NYSE:LOW) went down by -3.29% from its latest closing price compared to the recent 1-year high of $263.31.
+The company’s stock price has collected 3.86% of gains in the last five trading sessions.
 Barron’s reported on 07/08/22 that Lowe’s Can Keep Winning Even as Housing Cools

 Is It Worth Investing in Lowe’s Companies Inc. (NYSE :LOW) Right Now?

-Lowe’s Companies Inc. (NYSE:LOW) scored a price-to-earnings ratio above its average ratio, recording 15.32 x from its present earnings ratio.
-Plus, the 36-month beta value for LOW is at 1.25.
-Opinions of the stock are interesting as 17 analysts out of 30 who provided ratings for Lowe’s Companies Inc. declared the stock was a “buy,” while 5 rated the stock as “overweight,” 8 rated it as “hold,” and 0 as “sell.”
+Lowe’s Companies Inc. (NYSE:LOW) scored a price-to-earnings ratio above its average ratio, recording 15.91 x from its present earnings ratio.
+Plus, the 36-month beta value for LOW is at 1.23.

 Top 5 Cheap Stocks to Own Right Now